insper-education/active-handout/content/reference/quiz/index.md

         Text explaining correct answer.
 Only shown after option is selected.
 ```

-!!! question choice "Pergunta"
+!!! exercise choice "Pergunta"
     Text of the question.

     - [ ] option 1
     - [ ] option 2